PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 ### Handing-off customers from AE to CSM

 We want to ensure the expansion potential of a customer has been thoroughly exhausted before moving to a Customer Success Manager for steady-state retention.
-When you want to move a customer off your book you should talk it through with Simon, here are the things we will be looking at:
+When you want to move a customer off your book you should talk it through with Simon.
+Here are the things we will be looking at:

 1. Have you tried multiple times to [make contact](/handbook/growth/sales/expansion-and-retention#1-get-people-to-talk-to-you) with all of the active users in an account?
    - An _Active User_ is someone who has been seen in Vitally in the past month